- January 27, 2022

 The most obvious requirement to archive Salesforce data is to reduce storage overheads.
 Salesforce doesn't include a comprehensive archiving mechanism, instead industry experts recommend incorporating a third-party archiving application or delete aging data as needed.
 Many companies eventually run into Salesforce data storage limitations and face the need to either delete or archive data to free up space.
 Purchasing additional storage can cost $125 per month for 500 MB per year.
 For most organizations, this option isn’t economical, especially if email and other Salesforce group collaboration applications are used.
 However, the need for Salesforce data retention goes way beyond addressing inherent storage limitations.

 Every organization has some form of regulatory data retention requirement and eDiscovery responsibilities.
 With this in mind, it's apparent that a comprehensive archiving capability needs to be incorporated into every company's Salesforce platform.

-Comprehensive data archiving for Salesforce is essential for the following reasons:
+Comprehensive data retention for Salesforce is essential for the following reasons: